 You can read more about my research at the following sites:

 S. G. Morton & M. Peuramaki-Brown (Eds.).
-Under review.
-Seeking Conflict: Understanding Ancient Maya Hostilities Through Text and Image.
+In Press.
+Seeking Conflict: Approaches and Interpretations in Maya and Mesoamerican Studies.
 Prospectus accepted by University Press of Colorado, Boulder.

 J.L.
 Brewer, C. Carr, N.P.
 Dunning, D.S.
 Walker, A. Anaya Hernández, M. Peuramaki-Brown, and K. Reese-Taylor.
 2017.
 Employing airborne lidar and archaeological testing to determine the role of small depressions in water management at the ancient Maya site of Yaxnohcah, Campeche, Mexico.
 Journal of Archaeological Science: Reports 13:291-302.